SeppoPakonen/AudioAssets/lyrics/Allyship.md

 ##### ACCOUNTABILITY

 For yourself and to others.
 Intent is irrelevant, your impact is what matters.
-Embsex what's right.
+Embrace what's right.